Immunization Clinics

 • Varicella (Chicken Pox)

-• PPD (TB Test) is also available at all regular immunization clinics.
+• PPD (TB Test) also available by appointment

 Private Insurances